 - b.
 The Agency is authorized to determine contract rents and increases and to determine the content of contract rental agreements that differ from the currently mandated program requirements in the 1937 Act and its implementing regulations.
-This authorization waives certain provisions of Sections $\delta(o)(7)$ and $\delta(o)(13)$ of the 1937 Act and 24 C.F.R.
+This authorization waives certain provisions of Sections 8(0)(7) and 8(0)(13) of the 1937 Act and 24 C.F.R.
 982.308, 982.451 and 983 Subpart E as necessary to implement the Agency's Annual MTW Plan; - c.
 The Agency is authorized to develop a local process to determine rent reasonableness that differs from the currently mandated program requirements in the 1937 Act and its implementing regulations.
-This authorization waives certain provisions of Section 8(0)(10) of the 1937 Act and 24 C.F.R.
+This authorization waives certain provisions of Section 8(o)(10) of the 1937 Act and 24 C.F.R.
 982.507 as necessary to implement the Agency's Annual MTW Plan; and - d.
 The Agency is authorized to implement term limits for HCV units designated as part of the MTW demonstration.
-This authorization waives certain provisions of Sections 8(o)(7) and 8(o)(13)(F)-(G) of the 1937 Act and 24 C.F.R.
+This authorization waives certain provisions of Sections 8(0)(7) and 8(0)(13)(F)-(G) of the 1937 Act and 24 C.F.R.
 982 Subpart L and 983 Subpart E as necessary to implement the Agency's Annual MTW Plan.